iifl-logo-icon 1

 Board of Directors and KMPs:

-The Board of Directors of the Company consists of Mr. Narendrakumar Patel, Managing Director, Mr. Bhumishth Patel Non-Executive Director, Mr. Omprakash Agrawal and Mr. Sumitkumar Patel as Non-Executive Independent Directors of the Company.
+The Board of Directors of the Company consists of Ms. Payal Patel, Managing Director, Mr. Bhumishth Patel Non-Executive Director, Mr. Omprakash Agrawal, Mr. Sumitkumar Patel and Ms. Komal Chauhan as Non-Executive Independent Directors of the Company.

 In the opinion of the Board, all the Independent Directors possess requisite qualifications, experience, expertise including the Proficiency and hold high standards of integrity for the purpose of Rule 8(5)(iiia) of the Companies (Accounts) Rules, 2014.